-In this study, we broaden our analysis to encompass recently developed models.
-We have enhanced our convolutional layers by integrating residual blocks and have investigated more sophisticated architectures, such as Conditional Variational Autoencoders (CVAE) (\citet{cvae}) and a hybrid model that combines CVAE with Long Short-Term Memory (LSTM) networks, inspired by (\citet{Rautela2024}).
-The CVAE model features a latent space composed of two units.
-In contrast, the hybrid model utilizes a CVAE framework augmented with an LSTM containing 64 neurons in its latent space.
-The table below presents the performance outcomes of these advanced multi-modal architectures, illustrating the effectiveness of each configuration.
+To broaden the analysis, we evaluated recently developed architectures.
+Convolutional layers were enhanced by integrating residual blocks, and more sophisticated models such as Conditional Variational Autoencoders (CVAE) \citep{cvae} and a hybrid model combining CVAE with Long Short-Term Memory (LSTM) networks, inspired by \citep{Rautela2024}, were investigated.
+The CVAE model comprised a latent space of two units, whereas the hybrid model employed a CVAE framework augmented with an LSTM containing 64 neurons in its latent space.
+Table \ref{tbl9} summarises the performance of these advanced multi-modal architectures, illustrating the relative effectiveness of each configuration.

-Table \ref{tbl9} highlights the enhanced capabilities of MAA3 in processing audio data, with the highest scores achieved in both accuracy and AUC metrics.
-Meanwhile, the results for CVAE and its hybrid variant indicate that while the integration of LSTM provides a deeper understanding of temporal features, it does not substantially enhance performance compared to the base CVAE model.
-The model with residual blocks shows moderate improvements, suggesting that while these blocks aid in stabilizing training for deeper models, they do not drastically alter performance outcomes.
+Table \ref{tbl9} further confirms the superior capability of MAA3 in processing audio data, achieving the highest accuracy and AUC metrics.
+The results for CVAE and its hybrid variant indicate that although incorporating LSTM layers enhances the modelling of temporal dependencies, it does not substantially improve performance compared with the base CVAE.
+The model with residual blocks achieved moderate gains, suggesting that while these blocks stabilise training for deeper networks, they do not markedly alter overall performance outcomes.